Kung Fu: The Legend Continues

-Kung Fu: The Legend Continues is an action/crime drama series and sequel to the original 1972–1975 television series Kung Fu.
-While the original Kung Fu series was set in the American old west, Kung Fu: The Legend Continues was set in modern times.
+Kung Fu: The Legend Continues is an action/crime drama series and sequel to the original 1972–75 television series Kung Fu.
+While the original Kung Fu series was set in the American old west, Kung Fu: The Legend Continues was set in the modern era.
 It starred David Carradine and Chris Potter as a father and son trained in kung fu – Carradine playing a Shaolin monk, Potter a police detective.
 The series aired in syndication for four seasons from January 27, 1993, to January 1, 1997, and was broadcast in over 70 countries.
 Filming took place in Toronto, Ontario.
-Reruns of the show have been aired on TNT.

 The show was canceled when its producer, Prime Time Entertainment Network (also known as PTEN), ceased operations and no other producer opted to continue the series.

-Plot
+Synopsis

-Like his grandfather and namesake from the original series, Kwai Chang Caine (David Carradine) is a Shaolin priest who walked out of the past.
-Caine was the head of a temple in Northern California, where his son Peter (Chris Potter) also lived and studied, until the temple was destroyed in a fire caused by a renegade priest who believed the priests should serve as mercenaries.
-After the destruction of the temple, each believed the other had perished and went on their separate ways; Caine wandered and traveled, much as his grandfather had, while Peter became a foster child and eventually a police officer.
-The series begins when Caine comes to fictional Sloanville and ends up in the Chinatown section of town, where Peter's precinct is located, and they are reunited after 15 years.
+Like his grandfather and namesake from the original series, Kwai Chang Caine (David Carradine) is a Shaolin priest.
+In 1978, Caine was the head of a temple in Northern California, where his son Peter (Chris Potter) also lived and studied, until the temple was destroyed in a fire caused by a renegade priest who believed the priests should serve as mercenaries.
+Because of the intervention of one of the surviving priests (who was attempting to protect them from the renegade priest, who had escaped), each believed that the other had perished in the fire and went on their separate paths; Caine wandered and traveled, much as his grandfather had, while Peter became a foster child and eventually grew up to become a police officer.
+The series begins 15 years after the destruction of the temple when Caine reunites with Peter after entering the Chinatown district of the city where Peter works, and now father and son work at rebuilding their relationship, with Caine becoming inadvertently involved with some of the cases on which Peter is assigned.